Royal Opera House: Otello

 A promotional video created for the Royal Opera House's 2017 production of Verdi's opera 'Otello', based on the Shakespeare play 'Othello'.

-We drew a parallel between the villain Iago's manipulation of Otello and the theatrical trickery involved in staging an operatic production.
+The trailer draws a parallel between the villain Iago's manipulation of Otello and the theatrical trickery involved in staging an operatic production.
 Iago is seen manoeuvring Otello via a control panel, until the protagonist realises that the world he inhabits is in fact a theatre stage.

 For the pan around the whole theatre five interchangeable wall pieces were designed, based on the auditorium of the Royal Opera House itself.
 These were slotted into place, removed to accommodate the camera and then repositioned as the set rotated.